CASFRI/CASFRI/docs/specifications/README.md

 ### INVENTORY_ID (FK)

 The **INVENTORY_ID** attribute is a unique identifier that is assigned to each forest inventory.
-It is the concatenation of the **JURISDICTION** attribute plus an integer that increments with newer inventories within a jurisdiction.
+It is the concatenation of the **JURISDICTION** attribute plus an integer that increments for newly aquired inventories within a jurisdiction.
+Note that higher integer values do not cenessarily indicate more recent inventories.

 | Values | Desription |
 | :----- | :-------------- |